 The People Prescription

-If you or a loved one are feeling lonely and isolated, learn how social programs can help both seniors and caregivers stay connected to their communities, by reading: https://homecareassistance.com/blog/social-programs-answer-seniors-caregivers.
+If you or a loved one are feeling lonely and isolated, learn how social programs can help both seniors and caregivers stay connected to their communities, by reading Social Programs - An Answer for Both Seniors and Caregiver.